William7786/Employee-Management-System/README.md

+myReadme{

+FIRST I INSTALLED THE BASIC FILES

+NEXT I STARTED TO BUILD THE FILE STRUCTURE FOR THE SERVER.JS

+THEN I CREATED MY IF STATEMENTS

+NEXT I WROTE MORE FUNCTIONS AND CREATED MY DATABASE

+THEN I STARTED TO WORK ON FUNCTIONALITY

+NEXT I ADDED DATA INTO DATABASE

+THEN FIXED FUNCTIONALITY OF ADD EMPLOYEE

+THEN FIXED FUNCTIONALITY OF ADD DEPARTMENTS

+THEN FIXED NEW ROLES

+NEXT WORKED ON THE JOIN STATEMENTS
+}

 # Unit 12 MySQL Homework: Employee Tracker

 Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
 Often these interfaces are known as **C**ontent **M**anagement **S**ystems.
 In this homework assignment, your challenge is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.